-2023 2022
+2024 2023

-School boards County of Bruce \$ 4,597,944 11,435,748 \$ 4,272,839 10,297,228
+School boards County of Bruce \$ 4,513,695 12,101,919 \$ 4,597,944 11,435,748

-\$ 16,033,692 \$ 14,570,067
+\$ 16,615,614 \$ 16,033,692

-19. Trust funds:
+20. Trust funds:

-The trust funds administered by the Municipality amounting to \$653,161 have not been included in the consolidated statement of financial position nor have the operations been included in the consolidated statement of financial activities.
-At December 31, 2023, the trust fund balances are as follows:
+The trust funds administered by the Municipality amounting to \$691,639 have not been included in the consolidated statement of financial position nor have the operations been included in the consolidated statement of financial activities.
+At December 31, 2024, the trust fund balances are as follows:

-2023 2022 Cemetery Care and Maintenance \$ 653,161 \$ 615,608
+2024 2023 Cemetery Care and Maintenance \$ 691,639 \$ 653,161

-20. Contractual commitments:
+21. Contractual commitments:

 - (a) On December 13, 2021, the Municipality entered into a third amending agreement with Bruce Power L.P. commencing January 1, 2022 for funding assistance for Nuclear Emergency Preparedness as a requirement of the Emergency Management and Civil Protection Act.
 Under this Agreement, Bruce Power will reimburse the Municipality up to \$115,847 per year (adjusted in accordance with the Consumer Price Index-Canada (CPI)) for expenses incurred to comply with this Act. - (b) On May 21, 2014, the Municipality entered into a development agreement with SP Armow Wind Ontario LP, whereby the Municipality received a lump-sum payment of \$1,030,000 as a contribution to the refurbishment of the main runway at the municipal airport.
 As part of this agreement, Kincardine will receive annual lump sum payments of \$630,000 for the years 2014 to 2034, with 20% of the payment indexed for inflation.
-The funds are held in a community benefits reserve fund and used exclusively for municipal projects, subject to the terms and conditions of the agreement.
+The funds are held in a community benefits reserve fund and used exclusively for municipal projects, subject to the terms and conditions of the agreement. - (c) The Municipality of Kincardine has entered into a three-year contract extension with Bruce Area Solid Waste Association for the collection of residential garbage and commercial cardboard at an approximate cost of \$275,000 per year, beginning January 1, 2023.

-20. Contractual commitments (continued):
+21. Contractual commitments (continued):

-- (c) The Municipality of Kincardine has entered into a three-year contract extension with Bruce Area Solid Waste Association for the collection of residential garbage and commercial cardboard at an approximate cost of \$275,000 per year, beginning January 1, 2023. - (d) The Municipality of Kincardine has entered into several physician recruitment agreements and is committed to spend \$60,000 in incentive payments throughout 2024 - 2026.
-Two agreements were completed in 2022 and both commit a lump sum contribution of up to \$250,000 towards the purchase of a house in the Municipality through a non-interest-bearing loan to be repaid after 5 years of its receipt. - (e) Effective November 1, 2021, the Municipality entered into an agreement with James Special Services Inc. for the provision of full-time by-law enforcement services in Kincardine.
-The agreement is for a 3-year term ending November 1, 2024.
-The contract is estimated to cost \$94,000 per year for full-time and seasonal enforcement. - (f) The Municipality of Kincardine entered into a three-year contract extension with Phoenix AMG Inc. for the provision of management services at the Municipal Airport at an approximate cost of \$104,000 per year.
-The agreement expires March 31, 2025, with an optional three year extension.
+- (d) The Municipality of Kincardine has entered into several physician recruitment agreements and is committed to spend \$40,000 in incentive payments throughout 2025 - 2026.
+Two agreements were completed in 2022, and a third agreement was completed in 2024 and all commit a lump sum contribution of up to \$250,000 towards the purchase of a house in the Municipality through a non-interest-bearing loan to be repaid after 5 years of its receipt.
+The Municipality has also committed to \$1,800,000 as a contribution to future planned capital upgrades at the Kincardine Hospital. - (e) The Municipality of Kincardine entered into an agreement with Municipal Support Services for the provision of full-time by-law enforcement services in Kincardine.
+The agreement is for a 1year term ending November 1, 2025.
+The contract is estimated to cost \$120,000 per year for full-time and seasonal enforcement. - (f) The Municipality of Kincardine entered into a three-year contract extension with Phoenix AMG Inc. for the provision of management services at the Municipal Airport at an approximate cost of \$104,000 per year.
+The agreement expires March 31, 2025.

-21. Economic dependence:
+22. Economic dependence:

-Approximately 22% (2022 - 22%) of the Municipality's taxation revenues are generated from Ontario Power Generation ("OPG").
+Approximately 21% (2023 - 22%) of the Municipality's taxation revenues are generated from Ontario Power Generation ("OPG").
 The loss of a material amount of taxation revenue from OPG could have a material adverse effect on the operations of the municipality.

-22. Segmented information:
+23. Segmented information: